bbatsov/batsov.com/_posts/2021-11-14-display-git-configuration.md

 local   core.ignorecase=true
 ```

-It can be combined with `--show-origin` or the following:
+It can be combined with `--show-origin` or the following flags:

 * `--local` for repository config
 * `--global` for user config